 Is There a Time Limit for Collecting Debt?

-Dealing with debt collectors can be a harrowing experience, especially if they hound you at home on a major holiday like Thanksgiving.
-The best option is not to have debt, but if you do incur debt, you need to know your rights—and the rights of debt collectors.
+Dealing with debt collectors can be a harrowing experience, especially if they hound you at home on weekends and holidays.
+You may have to deal with a debt collector at least once in your life, even if you've made every attempt to stay out of debt.
+So, you need to know your rights—and the rights of debt collectors.

 As time passes, you might expect an unpaid debt to go away eventually.
-Unfortunately, debts don't just go away because you ignore them.
+Unfortunately, debts don't just disappear because you ignore them.
 Your creditors may stop contacting you for payment after a period of time, but collection efforts can resume at any time.
-If a creditor or debt collector contacts you about an old debt they're likely within their rights.
+If a creditor or debt collector contacts you about an old debt, they're likely within their rights to do so.

 Is There a Debt Collection Time Limit?